How to automate closed-loop hardware optimization

 After defining the experimental interface, you need to obtain a set of initial results.
 You will use these as the initial input for the automated closed-loop optimization algorithm.
 The distribution of the initial test points will influence the convergence of the algorithm, with the optimal distribution depending on the particular problem to be solved.
 Common choices are to sample a uniform distribution or a distribution centered about some point of interest (such as default or model-obtained values).

 In this case we use 20 initial parameter sets, each one representing a pulse with a constant value.
-The values are uniformly spaced, with the first and last sets creating the desired gate if the unknown term was not present in the Hamiltonian.

 # Define the number of test points obtained per run.